Categories: Accounting

 Example (1):

-A company offers to its employee, who is retiring under voluntary retirement scheme, an annuity that pays Rs.250000 at the end of every year for the next 20 years with a 6 percent discount rate or a Rs.2900000/- (Rupees twenty nine lakh) lump-sum payment.
+A company offers to its employee, who is retiring under a voluntary retirement scheme, an annuity that pays Rs.250000 at the end of every year for the next 20 years with a 6 percent discount rate or a Rs.2900000/- (Rupees twenty nine lakh) lump-sum payment.
 The employee needs to determine the more rational option.
 You need to advise that employee which is the better option.

 PV= PMT[1-(1/1+r)^n]/r